 Research ScientistCompany: Amherst H. Wilder Foundation

-Laura Schauben is a Research Scientist with over 15 years of experience assisting foundations, nonprofits and government agencies to define, measure, and increase their success through research and evaluation.
+Laura Schauben is a research scientist at the Amherst H. Wilder Foundation, with over 15 years of experience assisting foundations, nonprofits, and government agencies to define, measure, and increase their success through research and evaluation.
 Laura’s work at Wilder Research includes: building stakeholder investment in research, building client and community research knowledge and skills, creating research designs that capitalize on available resources, managing multi-funder and multi-site projects, implementing all aspects of research from the selection of key research questions through data collection and analysis, developing customized materials to summarize and highlight results, and supporting organizations to use and share their results for maximum impact.